olanrewaju-M-Yusuf/cyberdefender/Getting-started.md

  - `build/`
      - `dev/` - This will be populated with an uncompressed development build of CyberChef by running the `grunt dev` command.
      - `prod/` - This folder contains the most recently built production version of CyberChef including the inline version.
 It is populated by running `grunt prod`.
+     - `node/` - Populated with the packaged NodeJS version of CyberChef by running the `grunt node` command.
  - `src/`
+     - `core/` - Core CyberChef files that make up the heart of the application
+         - `config/` - Files specifying the operation configurations
+         - `lib/` - Libraries that we can't currently import through npm
+         - `operations/` - Operation objects
+     - `node/` - Wrappers for the NodeJS version of CyberChef
+     - `web/` - The code which makes up the CyberChef web app
          - `css/`
-         - `lib/` - Various library CSS files
+             - `lib/` - Library CSS and Less files
              - `structure/` - Structural styles to lay out the stage
              - `themes/` - Look and feel styles
          - `html/`
              - `index.html` - The CyberChef page structure
-     - `js/`
-         - `config/` - Files specifying the operation configurations
-         - `core/` - Core CyberChef files that make up the heart of the application
-         - `lib/` - Libraries... oh so many libraries...
-         - `operations/` - Operation objects
-         - `views/` - Code to handle the various CyberChef views
-             - `html/` - The code which makes up the CyberChef web app
          - `static/` - Static files like images
  - `docs/` - Codebase documentation, populated by running `grunt docs`.
+ - `test/`
+     - `tests/` - Configuration for tests on operations and recipes
+ - `.babelrc` - Babel transpilation configuration
  - `Gruntfile.js` - Grunt build process configuration
  - `LICENSE` - The Apache 2.0 licence information
  - `package.json` - npm configuration and a list of all the dependencies